MorrisSimons/filed-ai-assignment/README.md

 #### ID card strategy
-Here i went with google cloud document ai as it is fast and easy to use and very good, we can also scale up from here to check if ids are valid etc. We could also use Microsofts azure document intelligence as they have some edge soltions.
-Downside of this is that this is not on prem solution but its good and fast.
-Also it cost money.
+Here i went with Google Cloud document ai as it is fast and easy to use and very good, we can also scale up from here to check if IDs are valid and look for warning flags, etc. We could also use Microsofts azure document intelligence as they have some edge solutions.

+Positives
+- (Fast to deploy because I have it set up already from another project, only needed to create a new processor in GCP)
+- Good in accuracy

+Downsides
+- Not on prem
+- cost money

 #### Handwritten strategy
-I used GPT-4 Vision for handwritten note detection because traditional text extraction and rule-based methods are unreliable for distinguishing handwritten content from typed or printed text, especially in scanned or photographed documents.
-Handwriting can vary greatly in style, structure, and legibility, making it difficult to detect using only font or layout analysis.

-In summary, LLMS are good and fast to deploy for this task but can cost a bit and is not trained specifically for this task. you could train a model from scratch to classify this as not handwritten or handwritten.
+LLMS are good and fast to deploy for this task, but they can cost a bit and is not trained specifically for this task.
+You could train a model from scratch to classify this as handwritten or not handwritten.

 ---